Home/About/Methodology

 Publish, with the citations attached.

 The review goes live with every cited paper, every COA, and every lab report linked from the Sources section.
 Subscores are visible — readers can see which dimension dragged the total up or down.
+Any commercial relationship between Naked Compound and the brand is disclosed at the top of the page.

 Median 14 sources cited per review